 Our local solution – National Literacy Trust Hubs

-Our local Hub model raises literacy in the communities across the UK where low levels of literacy are entrenched, intergenerational and seriously impacting on people’s lives.
+National Literacy Trust Hubs bring together local partners to tackle literacy issues in communities across the UK where low levels of literacy are seriously impacting on people’s lives.

 We work with local businesses, health, education and cultural organisations to help raise literacy levels in our Hub areas.
 Our approach is different in each place we work because every community has different needs and this is the best way to create long-lasting change.

 We’re currently working in twelve Hub locations, including Stoke-on-Trent, Middlesbrough and Bradford.
 You can see more about all of our Hubs here.